cjrasmussen/BlueskyApi/README.md

 }
 ```

-### Getting response headers for API requests
+### Getting response header for API requests

 Bluesky returns data about rate limits in the header of each API request response.
-The most recent request response headers can be accessed as a multi-dimensional array as follows:
+The most recent request response header can be accessed as a string as follows:

 ```php
 $blueskyApi->getLastResponseHeader();
 ```

+The header can then be parsed as necessary.

 ## Installation